cschmidt55/Test-data-compression-/README.md

 Files description:

 f_Statistics_Set_Shaping_Theory_Huffman_l.m

 Matlab program that performs the data compression experiment.

 fSSTt.p

 Function that performs the transform.

 invfSSTt

 Function that performs the inverse transform.
 Furthermore, if the transmitted file is modified by the noise, it can detect the error with a probability 1/(N+1), with N length of the sequence.
 When the error is detected, appear the message "error found".

-To understand what the transform does, we suggest to read the following presentation:
+in order to understand what the transform does, we suggest to read the following presentation:

 https://www.academia.edu/61997612/Set_Shaping_Theory_the_future_of_information_theory_